linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 ### My initial implementation of the CPU

 Below is my initial implementation of the CPU.
-Details of the `execute` function are omitted here and will be discussed when we implement the instruction set.
+Details of the `execute` function are omitted here and will be discussed when implementing the instruction set.

 ```OCaml
 (* cpu.mli *)